 Shannon L. Taylor , Commonwealth's Attorney

-The Commonwealth Attorney’s Office provides speakers for schools, PTAs, civic groups, churches, and other groups on the role of the Commonwealth Attorney’s Office, the criminal justice system, our Virginia EXILE program, illegal drugs and other topics.
+Commonwealth’s Attorney Shannon Taylor and her staff provide speakers for schools, parent-teacher-associations, civic and neighborhood groups, churches, mosques, synagogues, and other community groups on the role of the Commonwealth Attorney’s Office, the criminal justice system, crime prevention, and provides information regarding consumer protection.

 Commonwealth’s Attorney Shannon Taylor is frequently found in the community, speaking about these issues and many others, and is always available to speak to your group in-person or virtually.
 To schedule a visit by Shannon Taylor to your organization’s meeting or event, please email HenricoCA@henrico.us.